VidyaSource/comparison-shopping/README.md

 If you want to run the code, either get your editor to execute the *gradle* command or do it yourself by navigating to the top-level directory and simply typing "gradle" at the prompt.

+Although not strictly necessary for the focus of this tutorial, you do need Java 7 running on your machine for the code to work out of the box.
+If you insist on running with Java 5 or 6, modify the first line of the *main* method in *ComparisonShopper.java* to replace the diamond with the more verbose generic collection instantiation.

 ##Questions?

 If you have questions, please check out the Vidya [website](http://www.vidyasource.com) or [E-mail](mailto:info@vidyasource.com) us.